hristaki09/hello-world/README.md

 #
 # I also work wit VSC and want to integrate git with VSC.
 # Also want to test some action from command line.
+#
+# I have some experience wth the old version control
+# software.